 Beginning with the P6 family processors, the IA-32 architecture supports addressing of up to 64 GBytes (236 bytes) of physical memory.
 A program or task cannot address locations in this address space directly.
 Instead it addresses individual linear address spaces of up to 4 GBytes that are mapped to the larger 64-GByte physical address space through the processor's virtual memory management mechanism.
-A program can switch between linear address spaces within this 64-GByte physical address space by changing segment selectors in the segment registers.
-The use of extended physical addressing requires the processor to operate in protected mode and the operating system to provide a virtual memory management system.
+A program can switch between linear address spaces within this 64-GByte physical address in the processor to operate in protected mode and the operating system to provide a virtual memory management system.
 (See "36-Bit Physical Addressing Using the PAE Paging Mechanism" in Chapter 3 of the IA-32 Intel Architecture Software Developer's Manual, Volume 3 for more information about this addressing mechanism.)